-Neat Corporation, the team behind Budget Cuts (2018), revealed today that they’re currently porting the VR stealth adventure to PSVR.
-Moreover, if everything goes well, it could be coming to Oculus Quest too.
+Neat Corporation, the team behind Budget Cuts (2018), revealed today that its VR stealth adventure is coming to PSVR in May 2020.

 While we genuinely liked the game, unfortunately it was plagued with performance issues early on which actually forced the team to reschedule launch well after reviews were already out in a bid to smooth over some of the game-breaking bugs that made their way to some reviewers.